Ale Trails in Fife

 Arriving at the Bus or Railway Station, head for the town centre, turn left and walk along the High Street to the end of the pedestrian precinct.

 Turn left up Kirk Wynd .On your right is the Robert Nairn our first stop.
-This busy Witherspoon sells six ales all in good condition.
+This busy spoons sells six ales all in good condition.

-When finished there go back to the High Street and turn left again , a short walk will take you to Betty Nicols, with one hand pull usually selling Deuchars .
+When finished there go back to the High Street and turn left again , a short walk will take you to Betty Nicols, with two hand pull usually selling Jarl. .

 On leaving Betty Nicols, carry on along the High Street through traffic lights and opposite the harbour you will find the Harbour Bar.
-This is a gem of a pub, again serving six ales one will be from the Brewery behind the pub.
+This is a gem of a pub, again serving six ales.

 When refreshed, turn left, and up the hill till you reach Flesh Wynd.
 Left again and short walk will take you to the Feuars Arms.
 Here you will find one changing Guest Ale, but sit and look around at the wall tiles, mosaic floor and stained glass of this Victorian Building.